We’re good at making great connections. Even with humans.

 What is the difference between Hybrid (HY) and UV versions of a product?

-Hybrid and UV product version differ basically in a single component, the DMD.
-Texas Instruments offers two flavours of such DMDs, i.e. standard version, formally specified for the VIS and Deep Blue applications (down to 400 nm), and a dedicated version for UV applications (down to 360 nm).
+Hybrid and UV product versions essentially differ in a single component – the DMD.
+Texas Instruments offers two flavors of such DMDs, i.e. standard version, formally specified for the VIS and Deep Blue applications (down to 400 nm), and a dedicated version for UV applications (down to 360 nm).
 Hybrid product versions comprise the standard DMD, while UV versions comprise the UV DMD, resulting in a price difference.
 All other optical components are identical between the two product versions, and can equally handle both Deep Blue and UV wavelengths.

 Can Hybrid product versions be equipped with UV LEDs (365/385 nm), and what are the trade-offs?